Tuesday 14 October 2014

 Systems and Spaces That Shape Teaching and Learning

-Presented by Steven Cook, Principal, Albert Park College
+Steven Cook, Principal, Albert Park College

 It’s been a long journey for education design – from the outmoded learning spaces that many educators still labour in today to the modern, innovative learning spaces that are currently being developed.
 Cook will outline the challenges educators face in making this transition and explore both the opportunities and challenges that a modern learning environment creates for the designer and end user of the school.
 He will also explore emerging trends in education and the implications that they represent for students, educators and architects.